samirpatil2000/HackathonProject/README.md

 16. The admins can **add** memberes, or **delete** members.
 17. The user requesting the product have to mention when he want he product and when will he return it.

+Suppose If you want ex. a hammer then instead of buying you can borrow it from your neighbor the.
+So we made a portal for it contains user is associated with a group that contains other society members and group admin who can decide who's a join request to accept.
+If the user wants a hammer then she/he will make a request for it and if any of the group members have that thing she/he will comment down there or click on the have this.
+And it will user who made the request will see all the user who and then text any one of them by choice
+By make complex relations between the users, groups give me a lot of understanding of Django models and how to use them effectively with less time-consuming.
+And how to use Django view effectively and model manager and give me a brief understanding of OPPS in python

  [Back to the top](#HackathonProject)